Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Operator and SRG transformations

 We cannot fully drop the arc property from the second part of Theorem~\ref{thm:composition-srg}.
 Consider the SRG-full operator class $\cA$ represented by $h(a,b,c)=|a-b|+|c|$, which has $\cG(\cA)=\{\pm i\}$.
 Linear operators on $\reals^3$ representing 90 degrees rotations are in $\cA$.
 With this, one can show the strict containment $\cG(\cA\cA)=\{z\in \complex\,|\,|z|=1\}\supset \cG(\cA)\cG(\cA)$.

 As a consequence of Theorem~\ref{thm:composition-srg}, the SRGs of operator classes commute under composition even though individual operators, in general, do not commute when an arc property is satisfied.
 Several results in operator theory involving 2 operators exhibit previously unexplained symmetry.
-The Ogura--Yamada--Combettes averagedness factor \cite{ogura2002,combettes2015}, the contraction factor of Giselsson \cite{giselsson20152}, and the contraction factor of Moursi and Vandenberghe \cite{moursi2018douglas} are all symmetric in the assumptions of the two operators.
+The Ogura--Yamada--Combettes averagedness factor \cite{ogura2002,combettes2015}, the contraction factor of Giselsson \cite{giselsson20152}, the contraction factor of Moursi and Vandenberghe \cite{moursi2018douglas}, the contraction factor of Ryu, Taylor, Bergeling, and Giselsson \cite{OSPEP} are all symmetric in the assumptions of the two operators.
 Theorem~\ref{thm:composition-srg} shows that this symmetry is not a coincidence.
-Moreover, Theorem~\ref{thm:composition-srg} proves the conjecture posed in Remark 4 of \cite{OSPEP}.